alexander-jiang/halite3_bot/journal.md

 - Added random_naive_navigate, which is the same as naive_navigate but tries the directions in a random order, and cost_navigate, which uses UCS to try to find the cheapest route to the destination (prone to softlocking, see below)
+  - Added a keyword arg: allow_any, which allows any direction to be chosen, regardless of whether it moves closer to the target
+- Added a PriorityQueue implementation in hlt/util.py
+- Added a mark_unsafe_move to the GameMap class: allows you to mark cells unsafe for a ship's move (accounts for the fact that the ship's original square is potentially unoccupied, unless another ship marked it as unsafe already)

 ## To-do/Ideas
 - Navigation